jo/couchdb-flatpak-example/README.md

 # CouchDB Flatpak Example
 Example [Flatpak](https://flatpak.org/) application with CouchDB included.

+There can be multiple such applications each with their own couches on the same system, so on first start the couch

+* gets its own random free port
+* a uuid
+* a node name
+* an admin account

+and the configuration gets stored in an ini file in `XDG_CONFIG_HOME`.

 The Flatpak comes with modules for
 * ICU 71